rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. note::

-   Task 3.4 Copy the cell above and change the temperature to 10.0
+   Task 3.6: Copy the cell above and change the temperature to 10.0.
+Run the cell.